Company accounts and the euro

 Proper books of account are those which give a true and fair view of the state of affairs of the company and explain its transactions (section 202(4)).

-In any case where there has been breach of section 202 of the Companies Act 1990, the auditor is, in addition to complying wiht section 194(1) Companies Act 1990, required to consider whether the breach is required to be reported by him/her to the Office of the Director of Corporate Enforcement pursuant to section 194(5) Companies Act 1990.
+In any case where there has been a breach of section 202 of the Companies Act 1990, the auditor is, in addition to complying with section 194(1) Companies Act 1990, required to consider whether the breach is required to be reported by him/her to the Office of the Director of Corporate Enforcement pursuant to section 194(5) Companies Act 1990.

 Currency in which internal bookkeeping records ought to be maintained.

 In order to comply with section 202, internal books of account should be maintained in a currency which will enable the financial position of the company to be determined with reasonable accuracy, and an audit to be carried out without difficulty.

 Currency in which formal company accounts ought to be maintained.